-(MACNA) 1650 11010 1 11 11 1
+(TATCH I) 1/50 11010 1 1111

 (WCM) composed between 1650 and 1910, and one that is not

-Loamina Davian 141 based in WCM.
-There will be apported unities to participate in recorded and
+I samina Danan I tha based in WCM.

-Learning Beyond the unities to participate in workshops,
+Learning Beyond the 1 unities to participate in workshops,

-Classroom master classes at the London based music colleges and
+Classroom London based music colleges and

 concert / theatre trips

-Many opportunities to perform as soloists and/or as part of
+1 to perform as soloists and/or as part of

 an ensemble.

 University Entrance MUSIC at Oxford Typical offer: AAA at A2 Level

-Offiversity Efficience WOSIC at Oxford with an A in Music.
+Offiversity Efficience Wiesie at Oxioid with an A in Music.

-with all 71 lit widsic.
+with the France

 Notes: You will also be invited to

 submit a couple of examples of

 marked essays in advance of an

 interview.
 If you are studying

 harmony and counterpoint, or if

 you are a composer, then you will

 also be invited to submit examples

 of this work for us to see.

-of this work for us to see.
+32 1222 2221 202 300 300 5001

 Once in Oxford you will attend a

 minimum of two interviews, and

 you will be asked to play on your

 first instrument or sing.

 As part of admissions you will be

 asked to take part in a practical test.

-asked to take part in a practical test.
+1 1

 MUSIC at the Royal Typical offer: A level Music at

 College of Music, London. grade C or above (most students

-, achieve grade A or B), and either a
+achieve grade A or B), and either a

 second A level at grade C or above,

 or 2 AS levels both at grade C or

 above (not including Music).

-,

 Music Technology is not accepted as

 a substitute for A level Music, but

 can be your second A level or one of

 your AS levels

+Notes, Auditionalistamisma et il

 Notes: Auditions/interviews at the

 RCM are approximately 15-20

 minutes long.
 For some

 instruments, including voice, you

 may be asked to perform at a

 second audition on the same day.

 MUSIC, TECHNOLOGY Typical offer: BBC (with at least AND PERFORMANCE. grade B in music) MUSIC, TECHNOLOGY AND INNOVATION Notes: You must also have five De Montfort University GCSEs grades A-C or new grade 5 or above including English Language or Literature at grade C or above.
 Skills and Qualities Studying music at A Level will develop important qualities of for Study at KS5 and listening, self-discipline and confidence that will stay with you for beyond life.
 You will also build a broad base of specific skills: Powers of memory, physical dexterity and concentration - developed in practice and performance.
 Communication skills - developed through performing and engaging listeners.
 Teamwork - through working in bands or orchestras as a player, leader or manager.
 Self-management - physical and mental self-discipline achieved through regular practice.
 Performing under pressure - overcoming nervousness in order to perform well during exams, concerts and auditions.
 Planning - organising and working towards a project/performance.
 Commercial awareness - managing salary gained from performance or teaching.
 Technical skills - using technology to create and record music.
-Critical reflection - giving g and receiving criticism, learning from mistakes and strivi ng for improved performance.
+Critical reflection - giving and receiving criticism, learning from mistakes and strivi ng for improved performance.